If you plan on getting something in the sales this Black Friday, then follow these five simple rules to ensure you don't waste your money.

 But many retailers are flouting the law.
 Besides, there’s nothing to stop a retailer artificially increasing the price of an item for 30 days so that it can then 'reduce' it for a few days or weeks afterwards.

-And don't get tricked by prices with "now'" or "now only" stuck on them without reference to any previous price.
-A laptop could retail for €1,000 and then have a sticker saying "now €1,200" on it a few weeks later.
+And don't get tricked by prices with 'now' or 'now only' stuck on them without reference to any previous price.
+A laptop could retail for €1,000 usually and then have a sticker saying 'now €1,200' on it for Black Friday.

-So if you see something for "sale", do some research online to see what price the item usually retails at.
-Don’t be duped into automatically thinking the "reduced" sales price is offering good value.
+So if you see something for 'sale', do some research online to see what price the item usually retails at.
+Don’t be duped into automatically thinking the 'reduced' sales price is offering good value.

 4. Check the returns policy